pfarrergraf/faster-whisper/README.md

 ## Model conversion

-When loading a model from its size such as `WhisperModel("large-v2")`, the correspondig CTranslate2 model is automatically downloaded from the [Hugging Face Hub](https://huggingface.co/guillaumekln).
+When loading a model from its size such as `WhisperModel("large-v2")`, the corresponding CTranslate2 model is automatically downloaded from the [Hugging Face Hub](https://huggingface.co/guillaumekln).

 We also provide a script to convert any Whisper models compatible with the Transformers library.
 They could be the original OpenAI models or user fine-tuned models.